Skip to main content

 What is covered

-• Civil liability
+• Civil liability.

-• Theft and attempted theft
+• Theft and attempted theft.

-• Fire and explosion
+• Fire and explosion.

-• Glass breakage (windshield, windows)
+• Glass breakage (windshield, side and rear windows).

-• Natural disasters (storm, flood, hail)
+• Natural disasters (storm, flood, hail).

 What is NOT covered

-• Vandalism (unless added as optional extra)
+• Vandalism (unless added as an optional extra).

 Fully Comprehensive (Tous Risques)